raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     0-.->|end|recognized(recognized)
 </div>

-A function to perform that transformation would be trivial.
+A function to perform that transformation directly on the description would be trivial.
 However, that would be adding a new function, and it would disrupt our assertion that everything we make with these tools is a regular language.
 So instead, we will create this:

 <div class="mermaid">
   graph LR